 Verbal tailboards shall only be used for those low hazard / low risk, routine jobs involving a maximum of two employees.

-A verbal tailboard is not appropriate for electrical, chemical or any other work involving of stored energy.
+A verbal tailboard Is not appropriate where high energy hazards are present and direct controls cannot be implemented.

 Routine work consists of jobs and tasks that an employee is competent to perform and is assessed to be low risk for injury and are performed on a regular basis (such as janitorial work, low risk inspections, low risk operational checks or equipment).